jbat100/sonosthesia-daw-connector/README.md

 ## M4L Devices

 A number of [M4L devices](https://github.com/jbat100/sonosthesia-daw-connector/tree/main/m4l) are available to send Host, MIDI and Audio analysis information to OSC sources and to recieve requests from OSC sinks.
+This feature is still in early develoment.